TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/identity-server.md

 {{< distributions "Cloud" "Enterprise" >}} In multi-tenant deployments, tenants are managed with "tenant admin keys".
 These keys need to be configured in the Identity Server.

 - `is.tenancy.admin-keys` {{< distributions "Cloud" "Enterprise" >}}: Keys that can be used for tenant administration (16, 24 or 32 hex-encoded bytes)

+## Cache Options

+- `is.auth-cache.membership-ttl`: TTL of membership caches

+## DevEUI Issuer Options

+- `is.dev-eui-block.enabled`: Enable DevEUI address issuing from IEEE MAC block
+- `is.dev-eui-block.application-limit`: Maximum DevEUI addresses to be issued per application
+- `is.dev-eui-block.init-counter`: Initial counter value for the addresses to be issued (default 0)
+- `is.dev-eui-block.prefix`: DevEUI block prefix (default "0000000000000000/0")

+## Login Tokens

+{{% tts %}} allows using login tokens (magic login links) for password-less login.

+- `is.login-tokens.enabled`: Enable users requesting login tokens
+- `is.login-tokens.token-ttl`: TTL of login tokens

+## Network Options

+{{% tts %}} Identity Server supports LoRaWAN Backend Interfaces, so it is possible to obtain an end device's NetID, Tenant ID and Network Server address with the use of a vendor-specific extension.

+- `is.network.net-id`: The NetID of the network.
+When running a Network Server, this needs to be the same value as `ns.net-id`.
+- `is.network.tenant-id`: The Tenant ID in the host NetID.
+Leave blank if the used NetID is dedicated for this Identity Server.